Harmonica-Men/AstroShop/Agile.md

   - On the home page there is no nav-bar but only "Shop Now" button to navigate to the Astro Shop.
   - The background image is of the physical store.
   - Subscribtion section for newsletter sign up.
-  - A snap of the most popular suppliers of this shop.
   - The Footer contain all legal and fiscal information of the store whit the social media links.

 - **Call to Action:**